null2264/ThinkPad-L460-OpenCore/README.md

 - VGA (is DP internally, so it's natively supported)
 - WiFi (using [AirPortOpenBSD](https://github.com/a565109863/AirPortOpenBSD) or [AirportItlwm/itlwm](https://github.com/OpenIntelWireless/itlwm))
   - Can't connect to WiFi with hidden SSID
-    - Use AirPortOpenBSD or itlwm+HeliPort instead to fix this
+    - Use AirPortOpenBSD
        - Sometimes it doesn't want to connect, I recommend not using hidden SSID at all when you don't actuallly need it
-  - Location and WiFi scan is currently broken for Ventura
-    - Try running `sudo pkill airportd` in a terminal to fix WiFi scan temporarily
-    - Try using itlwm+HeliPort instead of AirportItlwm to fix the WiFi scan
-    - Try using AirPortOpenBSD instead of AirportItlwm, v2.3.0 seems to fix this entirely
+    - Use itlwm+HeliPort instead to fix this
-      - If the wifi scan got stuck, you can just turn on and off the wifi connection on macOS
-  - WiFi sometimes doesn't show up, this could be caused by WLAN channel overlaps
+  - (**AirPortOpenBSD**) WiFi sometimes doesn't show up, this could be caused by WLAN channel overlaps
     - Try changing your Access Point's WLAN Channel to something else to fix it
     - (Only for **AirPortOpenBSD - v2.3.0 or newer**) You try turning on and off the wifi connection on macOS
     - (Only for **AirPortOpenBSD - v2.3.0 or newer**) You can also try clicking "other" and manually connect to the WiFi